cookies-xor-cream/HugoTest/content/posts/poetry/wip/shame_im_not_a_perfectionist_because_this_wouldve_been_perfect.md

 ---
 tags: ['New']
-title: 'Shame I'm Not A Perfectionist, Because This Would've Been Perfect'
+title: "Shame I'm Not A Perfectionist, Because This Would've Been Perfect"
 date: 2024-02-26
 ---